ray-project/ray/doc/source/workflows/concepts.rst

 **Dynamic Workflows**: Workflows that generate new steps at runtime.
 When a step returns a step future as its output, that DAG of steps is dynamically inserted into the workflow DAG following the original step.
 This feature enables nesting, looping, and recursion within workflows.

 .. code-block:: python
-    :caption: The Fibonacci recursive workflow.
+    :caption: The Fibonacci recursive workflow:

     @workflow.step
     def fib(n: int) -> int: